slamice/wri/comical/Anne of Greene Gables and her Rise to Power/chapter09.md

 CHAPTER IX.
 Anne of Green Gables and will the Horrors Never Cease

 The answer is a polished no. Anne was now a fortnight in.
 Mr. and Mrs. Marilla Pleb couldn't contain her so they let her run free like a beast in between meals.
 Anne got to work studying her surroundings.
 She's lay out a battle on Prince Edward Island sooner or later, and where to dig trenches was a key decider in a battle.
 Everywhere was a lush lush green that was too hot to handle.
-Canada was a vegitation nation and Anne would surely be its gardener she thought, running her hands through thick reeds.
+Canada was a vegetation nation and Anne would surely be its gardener she thought, running her hands through thick reeds.
 She rode to and fro on passing elk, tasted streams fresh with fresh salmon flying out of it, some hitting her in the face as she laughed playfully, taking a bite out of a few.

 Among the peons Anne was a furly furror of rumor and they simply have not stopped talking about her.
 Of course they all suspected she was soon to be a new queen, no one yet believed they'd be trampled by a red headed freckle baring baroness.

 Among those plebbing was Mrs. Lindt.
 As described previously she fancied herself some type of oracle or orb that needed to be fed, in this case knowledge about orphans.
-She was confined to bed due to bed sores and grippes.
+She was confined to bed due to bedsores and grippes.
 Bed sores a terrible chicken in the egg dilemma that was rare among farmfolk at the time.
 I mean what would you do, you have sores stay in bed.
-The Grippes particularly were neverending though, she was always about those.
+The Grippes particularly were never ending though, she was always about those.
 Eventually she got better, and immediately wanted to start some drama off a few gabley greens.
 She went off in a hoo to hoot some hollars at our little Royal Anne the orphanette.

-Mrs. Lindt appeared on the horizon, slowly approaching the Green house in a casual stride, arms out swinging.
+Mrs. Lindt appeared on the horizon, slowly approaching the Greenhouse in a casual stride, arms out swinging.

 Even at that distance she bellowed, "Top of the morning!"
 She was no spring chicken but she fancied herself one.
 Finally making it to the door, she spilled her gullet with her grippes of sores earfuls full. t came out like a slide down to Marilla Pleb's lobes and she just sat listening to every gripe, gripe by gripe.